abusedmedia/Presenta-WWW/content/blog/how-to-use-video-in-presenta.md

 category: how-to
 ---

-With the beta version of PRESENTA, you cannot upload video files.
+With the beta version of **PRESENTA**, you cannot upload video files.
 No worries, there's an handy way to use them, though.

 ## Embed!